Cotsios26/Cotsios26.github.io/README.md

-# XSS Payloads for Used only for Whitehat Actions.
+# XSS Payloads for Used only for Whitehat Activities.
 # We do not have any responsibilities in case this is used for malicious actions.